Fluidity of the system produced in relativistic pp and heavy-ion collisions: Hadron resonance gas model approach: Formalism

 Repulsive interactions at short distances are introduced into IHRG by using thermodynamically consistent excluded volume approach~~\cite{Rischke1991}.
-This, in essence is a van der Waals correction.
+This, in essence, is a van der Waals correction.
 The system volume $V$ is now replaced by the available volume $V_{av}$,

-where $v_{i} = 16\pi r_{i}^{3}/3$ is the excluded volume parameter to take care of two overlapping hadrons (also called as eigen volume) \cite{Andronic2012,Vovchenko2015} and $N_{i}$ is the number of particles.
+where $v_{i} = 16\pi r_{i}^{3}/3$ is the excluded volume parameter (also called as eigen volume) \cite{Andronic2012,Vovchenko2015} and $N_{i}$ is the number of particles of type $i$.
 From here on, we restrict ourselves to the case of equal volume parameter $v_i$ for all hadrons, $v = 16\pi r_h^3/3$.
 Use of Eq.~\ref{eq12} in grand canonical ensemble changes pressure through an iterative process ~\cite{Andronic2012,Vovchenko2015},

 where, $\kappa$ is the excluded volume suppression factor given by,

 Accordingly, the thermodynamic entities like $\varepsilon$, $n$ and $s$ are modified as follows;